Information on Zika Virus for Providers in the District of Columbia

 Zika virus is transmitted to humans by infected mosquitoes.
 For most people, infection with Zika virus causes a mild illness, and only about 1 in 5 people have symptoms.
 The most common symptoms are fever, rash, joint pain, or red eyes (conjunctivitis).
 Symptoms usually begin within one week of being exposed to the virus.
 There are no vaccines to prevent Zika virus infection, and no medicines to treat infection.

-Pregnant women should not travel to Zika-affected areas.
-If their partner traveled to or resides in a Zika-affected area, the couple should use condoms or abstain from sex for the duration of the pregnancy.
+Pregnant women and those who are planning on starting a family should avoid to Zika-affected areas.
+If a pregnant women's partner traveled to or resides in a Zika-affected area, the couple should use condoms or abstain from sex for the duration of the pregnancy.
 Anyone travelling to affected areas, should take steps to avoid mosquito bites by using Environmental Protection Agency (EPA)-approved insect repellant, wearing long sleeves and pants, and staying in areas where mosquitoes are less likely to live such as air conditioned buildings and buildings with screens and windows.
 Even if they do not feel sick, travelers returning to the US from Zika-affected areas should take steps to prevent mosquito bites for three weeks so they do not spread Zika to mosquitoes that could spread the virus to other people.

-For residents: If you have travelled to an area with Zika transmission and have symptoms, please contact your healthcare provider.
+For residents: If you have travelled to an area with Zika transmission and have symptoms, please contact your healthcare provider for testing.
+The DC DOH does not have clinics where people can be tested, but works with healthcare providers in the city to facilitate testing..
 Pregnant women who have travelled to an area with Zika transmission in the last 12 weeks should contact their healthcare provider regardless of symptoms.

 - Last Update: Daily (5 pm EST)